How can business schools contribute to making a difference in society?

 In a field such as entrepreneurship, which relies on perpetually moving forward, rigorous thought leadership plays a key role.
 However, Professor Steven Seggie argues that such rigorous thought leadership is severely lacking in the entrepreneurship domain.

-Entrepreneurship seems to be the trending topic and we constantly hear in the medias about success stories of famous people such as Mark Zuckerberg, Jeff Bezos or Bill Gates, among many others.
-But do we really know what is an entrepreneur?
+Entrepreneurship is a trending topic and we constantly hear in the medias about success stories of famous people such as Mark Zuckerberg, Jeff Bezos or Bill Gates, among many others.
+But do we really know what an entrepreneur is?
 It seems that opinions on the subject are as many as the reasons that make an entrepreneur successful.
 The word "entrepreneurship" comes from the French verb "entreprendre" which means "to undertake".
-Therefore, we have to study further those key actors of the economy.
+To truly understand, we have to study the key actors of the economy further.

 In this age of digital disruption, enterprise innovation is more important than ever before – if not completely necessary for survival.